Football Manager 2014

-Football Manager 2014 (commonly abbreviated to FM14) is a football management simulation video game developed by Sports Interactive and published by Sega.
-It was released on Microsoft Windows, OS X, Linux on 30 October 2013.
+Football Manager 2014 is football management simulation video game and the eleventh instalment in the Football Manager series developed by Sports Interactive and published by Sega.
+It was released on Microsoft Windows, OS X, and Linux on 30 October 2013.
 A handheld version titled Football Manager Handheld 2014 was released for iOS and Android on 14 November 2013.
 A PlayStation Vita version titled Football Manager Classic 2014 was released on 11 April 2014.

 Gameplay

-FM14 features similar gameplay to that of the Football Manager series.
-Gameplay consists of taking charge of a professional association football team, as the team manager.
+Football Manager 2014 features similar gameplay to that of the Football Manager series.
+Gameplay consists of taking charge of a professional football team (the game also includes semi-professional, amateur, and international teams) as the manager.
 Players can sign football players to contracts, manage finances for the club, and give team talks to players.
-FM14 is a simulation of real world management, with the player being judged on various factors by the club's AI owners and board.
+The Football Manager series is a simulation of real world management, with the player being judged on various factors by the club's AI owners and board.